djpandit007/turbo-invention/Section8-StatePersistence.md

 Every Persistent Volume Claim is bound to a single Persistent Volume.
 There is a 1:1 mapping between Persistent Volume and Persistent Volume Claim.

+## 114: Storage Classes

+Every time an application requires storage we have to manually provision the disk and then manually create a persistent volume definition file using the same name as that of the disk created.
+This is called Static Provisioning of Volumes.

+We can define a provisioner that can automatically provision storage and attach that to pods when a claim is made.
+That's called Dynamic Provisioning of Volumes.
+Storage Classes allow us to dynamically provision volumes.

+The Storage Class automatically creates a Persistent Storage so we don't have to.

 ## Noteworthy Commands

 `kubectl get persistentvolume` will show all persistent volumes.